pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: Athletics

 # Knowledge
 Knowledge focuses on the facts and figures you've crammed in your head.
-Knowledge is often gained by studying for hours on days on years.
+Knowledge is often gained by studying for hours or days or years.
 Some knowledge can be picked up quickly while others take much longer.

-Examples of Knowledge you could have are:
+Examples of the kinds of Knowledge you could have are:
+* medicine
 *
 	PF: Knowledge(*), Linguistics
 	C/SRPG: Knowledge, Mechanical Enginerring, Medical Expertise, Scientific Expertise